 - 5.1: What SEN support services does the school use, eg. specialist support teachers, educational psychologists, teachers for hearing impairment and visual impairment, ASD advisory teachers, behaviour support teachers etc?

 We retain an Educational Psychologist who works across the Newbury Academy Trust.
 He supports in assessing and monitoring children, updating parents, advising on programmes and resources and offering any training that may be needed.
-We can receive advice and support from the Behaviour Support Team, CAMHS, Occupational Therapy, Educational Welfare Officer (EWO), Speech and Language services, Family Resource Service, Social Services and the West Berkshire Learning Support Team.
+We can receive advice and support from the Behaviour Support Team, CAMHS, Occupational Therapy, Educational Welfare Officer (EWO), Speech and Language services, Social Services, Autism Advisory Service and the West Berkshire Learning Support Team.
 The number of students with special educational needs and their personalised needs vary year on year and we access the relevant support from external agencies as necessary.

 - 5.2: What should I do if I think my child needs support from one of these services?

 Parents can make an appointment to see their GP to raise their concerns.
-Alternatively they can contact the SENCO to discuss the support for their child.
+Alternatively, they can contact the SENDCo to discuss the support for their child.
 The meeting will determine the next course of action.

 - 5.3: How are speech and language therapy, occupational therapy and physiotherapy services provided?